darkrunedk/Address-Book/README.md

 ## Pros and Cons

 The pros using localstorage is:
-- Privacy is respected a little more.
+- Privacy is respected a little more (as the user is the one with the information, not the website/company).

 The Cons:
 - The information is only available on the device, that was used by the user.